Licensure FAQ

 Can I get a Virginia License if I am interested in becoming a school counselor, a school social worker, or a school psychologist?

 You need a Pupil Personnel Services license.
-This is a five‐year renewable license available to those who earned an appropriate graduate degree from an accredited institution with an endorsement as a school counselor, a school psychologist, or a school social worker.
+This is a ten‐year renewable license available to those who earned an appropriate graduate degree from an accredited institution with an endorsement as a school counselor, a school psychologist, or a school social worker.
 (This license does not require teaching experience or an assessment exam.)

 I am changing careers and have a bachelor’s degree?
 Can I become a teacher?